khietbt/khietbt.github.io/_posts/2023-01-24-get-started-with-github-pages.md

 * [GitHub Page](https://docs.github.com/en/pages)
 * [Jekyll Video Walkthroughs](https://jekyllrb.com/tutorials/video-walkthroughs/)

-Taking a look at theme is the correct way to create a new blog with no trouble.
+Please take a look at them to create a new blog with no trouble.